crisluengo/doxpp/doc/json_output.md

    "brief": "",        // brief description, in Markdown "doc": "",          // full documentation, in Markdown "member_type": "",  // class/function/enum/variable/define/namespace/etc.
-   "parent": "",       // id of parent member
+   "parent": "",       // ID of parent member
-   "file": "",         // id of the file it is in (for namespaces, the first one it is encountered in) "group": "",        // id of the group it is in (or empty string) "deprecated": false // false or true
+   "file": "",         // ID of the file it is in (for namespaces, the first one it is encountered in) "group": "",        // ID of the group it is in (or empty string) "deprecated": false // false or true

    "parameters": [],   // (if a function)